State Vital Records Office - Establishment of Paternity

 ) Once the Acknowledgement of Paternity form is completed and processed, the father’s name will be included on the child’s birth certificate.

 If you complete the Acknowledgement of Paternity form at the hospital or at a DSS location, there will be no fee.
-If you complete the form at the Department of Public Health, you will be charged a $50.00 processing fee.

 Court Ordered Paternity